0x4n3/0x4n3.github.io/windows/WIP.md

 ![](img/2024-03-06-22-51-29.png)

 Because the advisory mentioned the vulnerable function is called `NtfsQueryEaUserEaList`, we can make an educated guess and assume that the `NtQueryEaFile` syscall will eventually reach `NtfsQueryEaUserEaList`.
+The same logic is applied to the `NtSetEaFile` syscall.

+Thus, we will see the `overflow_chunk` using the `NtSetEaFile` syscall to create the conditions needed so that the syscall `NtQueryEaFile` can trigger the vulnerability.
+Now that we know the syscalls needed to invoke the vulnerability, let's examine it's usage within the `overflow_chunk` function starting with the function definition:

 ```cpp
 NTSTATUS overflow_chunk(_In_ USHORT overflow_chunk_sz, _In_ char *overflow_data, _In_ USHORT overflow_data_sz)